 Showcasing Life Sciences Research at Carleton and Beyond

-Carleton will be hosting its third annual Life Sciences Day on May 1, 2019.
-The event will be held from 9 a.m. to 5:30 p.m. in the second level conference rooms and atrium of Richcraft Hall (formerly River Building).
-With a target of over 300 attendees, the university aims to bring together academic, government and industry sectors to build awareness of the important work encompassed by Life Sciences at Carleton.
+Carleton will be hosting its fourth annual Life Sciences Day on Monday, March 30, 2020 from 9 a.m. to 5 p.m. in the second level conference rooms and atrium of Richcraft Hall (formerly River Building).

 Life Sciences Day 3.0 Highlights Groundbreaking New Research

 Human health doesn’t begin at birth – or even at conception.
 “The origins for health, development and disease trajectories occur even earlier than that,” says Kristin Connor, assistant professor in the Developmental Origins of Health and Disease in Carleton University’s Department of Health Sciences.
 That’s because parental health before and at conception, and during the early stages of pregnancy, can influence the health and development of a fetus and then the lifelong health of that individual after birth.

 Connor shared her research at the Human-Microbe Interactions session of Life Sciences Day 3.0, an all-day event that brought together academia, government and entrepreneurs to share their work.